 The Dante IP is visible on the DAN tab in Device Maintenance.
 It can be changed while the device is unconfigured and is read-only once a configuration is loaded.
 Similarly, the Dante device name can be changed only when the Forte X is unconfigured.

-Dante is available on ports 2-5.
+Dante is available on all media ports.
 The TesiraFORTÉ X can be used as a Dante-capable switch if multiple Dante devices are connected.
 The Ethernet ports can be thought of as windows into the device, through which the single TesiraFORTÉ X Dante interface is visible - there is not a unique Dante interface on each network port.
 Only 1 link is required from TesiraFORTÉ X to a Dante network (NOTE: the connecting port must not supply PoE to the TesiraFORTÉ X).
-Contact Biamp support at email@example.com with your network topology requirements.
+Contact Biamp support at firstname.lastname@example.org with your network topology requirements.

 Up to (3) TC-5 can be used to add Dante-capable ports to a TesiraFORTÉ X (always connect P1 of the TC-5 to P2-5 of TesiraFORTÉ X).
 A TC-5D is not needed.
-The Dante interface is hosted in the TesiraFORTÉ X.
+The Dante I/O interface is hosted in the TesiraFORTÉ X.